rubengomes8/SkinLesionsClassification/README.md

 3. a mixed model, which combines these approaches, in order to capture the strengths of each previous one.

 **Conclusion:** We verified that the hierarchical model was affected by error propagation of intermediate decisions, in comparison with the flat classifier.
 On the other hand, the mixed model significantly improves the results of both approaches.

+## Dataset Augmentation and Handling Unbalanced Dataset

+This dataset was randomly divided in training (∼ 80 %) and validation (∼ 20 %) sets, resulting in a training set comprising 8,004 images and a validation set with 2,011 images.
+In order to improve generalization the experiments were carried out using offline data augmentation: each training image generated two artificial images, corresponding to a vertical flip and a 90º rotation.
+This resulted in a training set of 24,012 images.

+The training set is unbalanced, therefore we assigned a weight on the loss function for each class: **w_c = N / N_c**, where w_c is the weight of class c, N is the size of the training set, and N_c is the number of training images from class c.

 ## Flat Classifier